matthewhirschey/holiday-circuit-playground/projects/day-04-snowman-glow/README.md

    - Cut a small hole for the nose (where button A will go)

 3. Build Your Circuit:
-   - Connect an LED to pin A1 using alligator clips:
+   - Connect an LED to pin A3 using alligator clips:
-     - Longer leg (positive) to A1
+     - Longer leg (positive) to A3
      - Shorter leg (negative) to GND
-   - Connect another LED to pin A2 the same way
+   - Connect another LED to pin A3 the same way
    - These will be your snowman's eyes

 4. Test Your Circuit:
    - Plug in your Circuit Playground Express
+   - Follow the instructions on [this video](https://www.youtube.com/watch?v=3g-e80RkqtY)
    - Press button A
    - Watch your LEDs light up!
+   - Press button B to turn the lights off.

 5. Decorate:
    - Add a scarf, hat, or arms